Mulberry nutrition, glycemic index, calories and weight loss

 Fats in Mulberry

 One serving of mulberries contains less than one gram of fats.
 The predominant fat in that one gram is polyunsaturated fatty acids, followed by monounsaturated and saturated fatty acids.

-Being a fruit, mulberry naturally contains no cholesterol and also no trans fats.
+As a fruit, mulberry naturally contains no cholesterol and no trans fats.